 Can I Go to Jail for Not Filing Taxes?

 Technically, yes.
 Tax law includes the possibility of a year’s imprisonment for every unfiled tax return.
 Realistically, no.

 “Never,” Barss said.
 “In many, many years, I’ve never heard of that happening.”

 Jail typically is reserved for those who commit tax evasion and decline opportunities to resolve their issue.
 But, that doesn’t let people off the hook for failure to file and pay.
 Far from it.
-The IRS has the power to empty your bank account and garnish massive amounts of what you earn.
+While you might avoid jail from back taxes, the IRS has the power to empty your bank account and garnish massive amounts of what you earn.